CompMethods-ICTP-SAIFR-Serrapilheira/Palm_trees_biogeography/README.md

 -   In the `biblio` directory you will find the bibliographical library in .bib format.
--   In the `data` directory you will find the raw data of the project in the `raw` directory and the processed one in the `processed` directory.
+-   In the `data` directory you will find the raw data of the project in the `raw` directory, the processed one in the `processed` directory.
+    And the `GIS` directory contains spatial data.
 -   In the `docs` directory you will find text files like .pdf and .Rmd files.
 -   In the `figs` directory you will find image files like .png files.